FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 -vs
 ```

-Vulnerability scanning protocol list: **smb, http, https**
+Vulnerability scanning protocol list: **smb,http,https**

 ****

 ### -vs-smb -vs-http
-Reference -bf-smb usage method
+Refer to the usage method of -bf-smb.

 ****

 ****

-## Network parameters
+## Network Parameters
 ### -ms
-The maximum number of connections is 100 for Windows and 300 for Linux.
+The maximum number of connections.
+It is recommended to be 100 for Windows and 300 for Linux:

 ```plain
 -ms 200